Frequently Asked Questions

 Students are to be neat, clean, modest, and respectful in their attire, reflecting a positive self-image.
 Hair is to be well groomed, no facial hair allowed, and no other visible body piercings (other than earrings) or tattoos are permitted.

 - Short or long sleeve solid white, black, royal blue or navy blue polo or oxford shirt

 - Any logo must be 4’’x 4’’ or smaller

-- Solid white, royal blue, or navy blue crew neck, quarter-zip, v-neck or cardigan sweater or sweatshirt may be worn over the shirt.
+- Solid white, black, royal blue, or navy blue crew neck, quarter-zip, v-neck or cardigan sweater or sweatshirt may be worn over the shirt.